rankothnc/NS-Photography/README.md

 <<<<<<< HEAD
-# Name Of The Site: Northern Sports Academy
+# Name Of The Site: Nuwan Siriwardhana photography

 ## Features of the project:
 * It's a website of A sports Academy.